top of page

 PSYCHOLOGY & MENTAL HEALTH

-Work with patients struggling with mental health problems seeking clinical support!
-Work in a busy mental health hospital department to gain new experience.
+Work with patients struggling with mental health problems seeking clinical support.
+Work in a mental health center combining local culture with clinical practice.

 ABOUT THIS PLACEMENT